-AngelTrack’s built-in PCR supports Car, Wheelchair, Gurney, BLS, ALS/MICU, Fixed-wing, Rotary-wing, On-scene labs, and Telemedicine service calls, for both non-emergency transport and 911.
+AngelTrack’s built-in PCR supports car, wheelchair, gurney, BLS, ALS/MICU, fixed-wing, rotary-wing, on-scene labs, telemedicine service calls, and all NFIRS modules… both emergency and non-emergency, transport and no-transport.
 It is HIPAA-compliant and highly secure, has all necessary legal forms built right in, and captures electronic signatures using any touchscreen device (including smartphones).
 Patients sign their name using their fingertip.

 "Bring Your Own Device"

-AngelTrack’s PCR runs anywhere, on any device, desktop and mobile.
+AngelTrack’s NEMSIS+NFIRS report editor runs anywhere, on any device, desktop and mobile.

-Use the mobile EMS cost estimate page to see exactly what different mobile devices will cost over time.
+Use the mobile cost estimator page to see exactly what different mobile devices will cost over time.

 No more paper.
 No more spreadsheets.
+No more installing and updating apps on various devices.
 No more synchronizing data back at the station.
-No more Flash, Java, or Silverlight.
-Nada.

 Online All the Time

 AngelTrack is a cloud application, like Netflix and Google.
 It’s always there for you, on the internet.

 Your current, prior, and upcoming PCR reports are online on your AngelTrack server, 24/7/365.
 With your mobile device you can review them, or work on them, from anywhere.
 When you finish a report, there is no uploading or synchronizing or exporting, or any need to return to the station.
 Your reports are already in your AngelTrack server, ready for QA and billing.

 While on your way to see a patient, you can pull up that patient’s or building’s prior reports, regardless of who wrote them, or when they wrote them.
 Documents, DNRs, and EKG strips too.